Nishchal30/Data_Science_Material/Unsupervised Machine Learning/K-Means/K-means.md

 2) Silhoute Score

 1) Dunn Indexing: max( d(xi, xj)) / max( d(yi, yj))
+or this can also be written as
+= max (intercluster distance) / max (intracluster distance)

+range of dunn indexing is [0, inf]

 2) Silhoute Score: bi - ai / max(bi-ai)
 The range of this score is [-1 to 1]